Home page under construction...

 VGL UC Davis (other)

-Honourary mention to my friend, Canary, who taught me a lot of stuff regarding cat genetics
+Honourary mention to my friend, Canary, who I learned a lot from regarding cat genetics

 Black/brown